devtron-labs/devtron/docs/user-guide/use-cases/devtron-generic-helm-chart-to-run-cron-job-or-one-time-job.md

 # Devtron Generic Helm Chart To Run Cron Job Or One Time Job

+**NOTE:You also can use job and cronjob chart instead to use devtron genric helm chart to run job or one time cronjob.
+Follow the given link to use job and cronjob chart.** To know more about this, please follow the [documentation](https://docs.devtron.ai/user-guide/creating-application/deployment-template/job-and-cronjob).

 ## Using Devtron-generic-Helm Chart to run Cron Job or One Time job

 You can discover over 200 Charts from the Devtron Chart store to perform different tasks such as to deploy a YAML file.